adambaskerville/adambaskerville.github.io/_posts/2021-02-09-BrownianMotion.md

 Brownian motion named after its discoverer, botanist Robert Brown, is the motion exhibited by a small particle totally immersed in a liquid or gas.
 It is an example of a **stochastic process**, referring to a family of random variables indexed against some other variable or set of variables.
 Stochastic processes are used as mathematical models of systems appearing to vary in a random manner such as:

 * Growth of a bacterial population,
-* Decay of radioactive elements
+* Decay of radioactive elements,
-* Movement of a gas molecule;
+* Movement of a gas molecule,

 With Brownian motion being one of the most useful stochastic processes in applied probability theory. **We are going to simulate a gas molecule moving around a 3-dimensional box** using NumPy and matplotlib.
 First lets cover the maths required to model the random motion of our gas molecule, it ends up being much simpler than it looks!